Mastering the Route

 - Develop guidance for Agentic AI for Autonomous Mobile Networks by defining a mobile operator-centric reference framework.

-- Assessing the relative priority and strategic importance of the selected scenarios by analyzing where and why AI agents can address key operational challenges and enable business benefits.
+- Assess the relative priority and strategic importance of the selected scenarios by analysing where and why AI agents can address key operational challenges and enable business benefits.

-- Define a scenario-agnostic reference framework, which will specify common components essential for Agentic AI collaboration, such as agent interaction patterns, lifecycle management, security models, and interoperability interfaces.
+- Define a scenario-agnostic reference framework that specifies common components essential for Agentic AI collaboration, such as agent interaction patterns, lifecycle management, security models and interoperability interfaces.

 Publications